 Story is about the realities, not mysteries of writing” -Robert McKee-

-FA 49W: The Art and Profession of Screenwriting with an Emphasis on Television: This course explores the art of narrative construction in the world of television drama, a domain which rapidly developed in the past decades.
-Storytelling and screenwriting on television requires a different approach than other similar genres.
+This course explores the art of narrative construction in the world of television drama, a domain that rapidly developed in the past decades.
+Storytelling and screenwriting on television require a different approach than other similar genres.
 The practical world of screenwriting differs greatly from perceived notions of it, mainly due to its unfinished nature.
 The screenwriter hands over a product/work which will be finished by others.
 This fact, especially within the ongoing process of a television series, complicates the art of the writer.
-S/he has to balance the artist with the artisan, the practitioner with the theoretician, the rebel with the clerk.
+S/he has to balance the artist with the artisan, the practitioner with the theoretician, and the rebel with the clerk.
 The creator and the manager have to work side by side within her/his mind.
 The course aims to delve into the machinery of this balance, thus showing the twofold nature of screenwriting.

-Given the experience of the instructor in the film sector, the course is modelled after a professional writer’s room.
-The course focuses on the process of writing, with a focus on research material, on creating a series universe, building a story, cultivating story and character arcs, pitching the idea to networks/producers, and finally writing episodes.
-Leading professionals from the television sector like producers, directors, actors and composers will be invited to comment on their contribution to the overall narrative of television drama.
+Given the experience of the instructor in the film sector, the course is modeled after a professional writer’s room.
+The course focuses on the process of writing, with a focus on research material, on creating a series universe, building a story, cultivating story and character arcs, pitching the idea to networks/producers, and finally, writing episodes.
+Leading professionals from the television sector, like producers, directors, actors, and composers, will be invited to comment on their contribution to the overall narrative of television drama.

 As the process unfolds, students will work together to produce different story ideas and choose among them one to be transformed into a script for a television drama.
 At each step, theoretical information will be given and discussed in terms of how narratives are shaped in form and in content.
-An important part of the course is devoted to write ‘the first episode’ of a television drama, a process which will introduce students to screenwriting grammar and dramatic construction.
+An important part of the course is devoted to writing ‘the first episode of a television drama, a process that will introduce students to screenwriting grammar and dramatic construction.

-The course therefore aims to open boundaries to creative practice, find outlets to creative passions, without being isolated within a classroom but situated within the real professional world.
-This way, students will have a comprehensive introduction into the art and artisanship of screenwriting and learn about the dramatic structure of screenwriting in television through the works of established writers both theoretically and practically.
-Students will learn about current, up to date methods of screenwriting in the world and develop their potential to find authentic, personal sources for writing.
-They will also practice organised group cooperation in artistic creation, and learn to work efficiently with people outside of their field.
+The course, therefore, aims to open boundaries to creative practice and find outlets for creative passions without being isolated within a classroom but situated within the real professional world.
+This way, students will have a comprehensive introduction to the art and artisanship of screenwriting and learn about the dramatic structure of screenwriting in television through the works of established writers, both theoretically and practically.
+Students will learn about current, up-to-date methods of screenwriting the world and develop their potential to find authentic, personal sources for writing.
+They will also practice organized group cooperation in artistic creation and learn to work efficiently with people outside of their field.

-FA 48T: Diegesis in Film: In order to enter a worldliness within cinematic times and spaces, we base our understanding on givens that rely on various assumptions.
-We refer to these assumptions whenever we talk of suspended disbelief, cinematic language, auteurs, genre, even basic criticism.
+In order to enter a worldliness within cinematic times and spaces, we base our understanding on givens that rely on various assumptions.
+We refer to these assumptions whenever we talk of suspended disbelief, cinematic language, auteurs, genre, or even basic criticism.
 As such, understanding the foundations of what we call the diegetic in cinema proves to be crucial in every aspect of our appreciation of the medium.
-The immediate questions surrounding the characteristics of diegesis in cinema aim at micro level inquiries regarding audiovisual stimuli as well as macro level investigations regarding ideology.
-Therefore, it is a laborius task to systematically examine and explicate how we distinguish the diegetic from the non-diegetic, before we elaborate on what diegesis itself is.
+The immediate questions surrounding the characteristics of diegesis in cinema aim at micro-level inquiries regarding audiovisual stimuli as well as macro-level investigations regarding ideology.
+Therefore, it is a laborious task to systematically examine and explicate how we distinguish the diegetic from the non-diegetic before we elaborate on what diegesis itself is.
 The approach in this seminar course depends on the study of three levels of translation.
-The “cultural” translation which is literary in most cases; the adaptation, which relies on intermediaries; and interpretation, which seems to be the most invisible of the three in terms of language.
-Our methodology will be fairly phenomenological in the sense that comparisons will be substituted with immediate dialogues between: 1 – Texts and their adaptations in cinema, 2 – Among adaptations themselves, 3 – Works of a genre, 4 – Works sharing a theme.
+The “cultural” translation which is literary in most cases; the adaptation, which relies on intermediaries; and interpretation, seems to be the most invisible of the three in terms of language.
+Our methodology will be fairly phenomenological in the sense that comparisons will be substituted with immediate dialogues between 1 – Texts and their adaptations in cinema, 2 – Among adaptations themselves, 3 – Works of a genre, 4 – Works sharing a theme.
 In this regard, every dialogue will be a matter of an autonomous consciousness and the emphasis will be on intentionalities rather than suppositions of underlying structures.
 For example, this means that when we are looking at a cinematic adaptation of a text, we will try, bend and maybe even disregard all evaluation that assumes the superiority of the text over its various translations.
 This will further mean that the distinction of the works will surpass the intentions of their creators.
-In the course of our discussions, a narrowed down variety of resources will be covered.
+In the course of our discussions, a narrowed-down variety of resources will be covered.
 There’ll be texts of literature which will be as central as the films.
 The theoretical determination of the lectures will be based on all texts given our systematics within specific debates.

 To familiarize yourself with the professional practices of screenplay and television writing.

-FA 48J: Mythological Structure & Storytelling in Cinema: In this course we try to discover the real meaning of the myth for human psyche and the principles of mythological structure of storytelling with examples from the world cinema and try to design our own adapted mythic stories especially by reading, watching and comparing traditional/modern World and Turkish Mythic stories in Turkish. (esp. legends folktales, epics, urban myths etc.)
+In this course, we try to discover the real meaning of the myth for the human psyche and the principles of the mythological structure of storytelling with examples from the world cinema and try to design our own adapted mythic stories, especially by reading, watching, and comparing traditional/modern World and Turkish Mythic stories in Turkish. (esp. legends, folktales, epics, urban myths, etc.)

-FA 49Y: Popular Culture, Film and Media: This course is designed to analyze the basic patterns and pillars of popular culture as they are used and revealed in certain examples from American and world cinemas to present to masses the basic institutions of popular culture.
-In method, it is essentially a film-reading course.
+This course is designed to analyze the basic patterns and pillars of popular culture as they are used and revealed in certain examples from American and world cinemas to present to the masses the basic institutions of popular culture.
+In the method, it is essentially a film-reading course.

-The meaning of “popular”, a brief history of popular culture, its main pillars and basic elements, characteristic features, paradigms, replication myth and the influence of myths like creation myths, themes and patterns.
-Readings of films from USA, Turkey, England, TV shows and programs, music, and art, namely; sculpture, architecture; their language and style and presentations, their artistic and political and ideological interpretations.
+The meaning of “popular”, a brief history of popular culture, its main pillars and basic elements, characteristic features, paradigms, replication myth, and the influence of myths like creation myths, themes, and patterns.
+Readings of films from the USA, Turkey, England, TV shows and programs, music, and art, namely; sculpture, architecture; their language and style and presentations, their artistic and political and ideological interpretations.

-FA48S: A Survey of Contemporary World Cinema: This course offers students a survey of world cinema by examining various films directed by major contemporary filmmakers.
-Questions about evolving and flexible notions such as (trans)national cinemas, film genres, digital cinema, spectatorship and stardom are likely to arise in classroom discussions.
-We will highlight the works of certain very prominent and influential directors rather than employing a thematically or historically-specific perspective.
+This course offers students a survey of world cinema by examining various films directed by major contemporary filmmakers.
+Questions about evolving and flexible notions such as (trans)national cinemas, film genres, digital cinema, spectatorship, and stardom are likely to arise in classroom discussions.
+We will highlight the works of certain very prominent and influential directors rather than employing a thematically or historically specific perspective.

 including but not limited to financial or institutional mechanisms, production practices, and cinematic kinship among directors from diverse backgrounds.